-These Crispy Fried Tofu Steaks are easy to make and a great main dish for your vegan holiday table this year!
-They’re full of protein and go so well with gravy!
+These Crispy Fried Tofu Steaks are easy to make and a great main dish for your vegan holiday table!
+They’re full of protein and are delicious with gravy.

-While I will always love a good vegan meatloaf recipe, the past few years I’ve been enjoying making special tofu dishes as my holiday main course.
-Everything on Thanksgiving is usually pretty carb heavy, so It’s nice to have a vegan main dish that’s not full of beans.
+While I will always love a good vegan meatloaf recipe, I’ve enjoyed making special tofu dishes as my holiday main course over the past few years.
+Thanksgiving dishes are usually pretty carb-heavy, so having a vegan main dish that’s not full of beans is nice.
 At least in my opinion!

-Last year I shared my Maple Chili Glazed Tofu recipe and this year I decided to create these Crispy Fried Tofu Steaks.
-They’re crispy, flavorful and make the perfect addition to your holiday plate!
+Last year, I shared my Maple Chili Glazed Tofu recipe, and this year, I decided to create these Crispy Fried Tofu Steaks.
+They’re crispy and flavorful and make the perfect addition to your holiday plate!

-- Tofu – You will want to use extra firm or super firm tofu for this recipe.
-I’ve been loving the super firm, extra protein tofu from Trader Joe’s lately.
-You don’t need to press it and like the name states, it’s super firm and has the perfect texture for these tofu steaks!
-If you can’t find that, you will want to get an extra firm tofu and make sure to press as much water out of it as you can.
-I use this tofu press and I love it!
+- Tofu – You’ll want to use extra- or super-firm tofu for this recipe.
+I’ve loved Trader Joe’s super-firm, extra-protein tofu lately.
+You don’t need to press it, and like the name states, it’s super-firm and has the perfect texture for these tofu steaks!
+If you can’t find that, get an extra-firm tofu and press as much water out of it as possible.
+I use this tofu press, and I love it!

-- Panko – I like to use panko, rather than just regular bread crumbs because it is extra crispy.
-It’s like and flaky and gives these tofu steaks a really nice crunch.
+- Panko – I like to use panko rather than just regular bread crumbs because they are extra crispy.
+It’s nice and flaky and gives these tofu steaks a really nice crunch.
 If you can’t find panko, regular bread crumbs will work.

-- Batter – I used my easy batter recipe that I use in all my crispy cauliflower recipes.
-You just use equal parts of flour and plant based milk.
-Then, for extra flavor I add some soy sauce, Worcestershire sauce and a few other spices.
+- Batter – I used the easy batter recipe in all my crispy cauliflower recipes.
+You just use equal parts flour and plant-based milk.
+Then, I add some soy sauce, Worcestershire sauce, and a few other spices for extra flavor.

-- Spices – I use a few spices to flavor my batter and my panko mixture: salt, granulated garlic, onion powder, paprika and smoked paprika.
-These just help to add some flavor to the tofu so you can add in whatever flavors you like or omit what you don’t have.
+- Spices – I use a few spices to flavor my batter and my panko mixture: salt, granulated garlic, onion powder, paprika, and smoked paprika.
+These help add some flavor to the tofu, so add in whatever flavors you like or omit what you don’t have.

-- Oil – I used about 1 tablespoon of olive oil to pan fry my crispy tofu steaks but you can use any kind of oil you like.
-You could also bake them instead of frying them if you want to cut down on the oil.
+- Oil – I used about 1 Tablespoon of olive oil to pan-fry my crispy tofu steaks, but you can use any kind of oil you like.
+You can bake them instead if you want to cut down on the oil.

 How To Make Crispy Tofu Steaks